Cyrus Cylinder: Reception in the Islamic Republic

 In September 2010, former Iranian president Mahmoud Ahmadinejad officially opened the Cyrus Cylinder exhibition at the National Museum of Iran.
 After the Pahlavi era, it was the second time the cylinder was brought to Iran.
 It was also its longest-running exhibition inside the country.
 Ahmadinejad considers the Cyrus Cylinder as the incarnation of human values and a cultural heritage for all humanity, and called it the "First Charter of Human Rights".
 The British Museum had loaned the Cyrus Cylinder to the National Museum of Iran for four months.
+In the official inauguration, then president of Iran said:

 The Cylinder reads that everyone is entitled to freedom of thought and choice and all individuals should pay respect to one another.
 The historical charter also underscores the necessity of fighting oppression, defending the oppressed, respecting human dignity, and recognizing human rights.
 The Cyrus Cylinder bears testimony to the fact that the Iranian nation has always been the flag-bearer of justice, devotion and human values throughout history.